Tyrrrz/YoutubeExplode/ReadMe.md

 ### Working with playlists

-Among other things, YouTube explode can also reverse-engineer YouTube playlists:
+Among other things, YoutubeExplode also supports playlists:

 ```csharp
 var youtube = new YoutubeClient();